MiqdadProjects/kodekloud-engineer-docker--solutions/LEVEL04/TASK02/task02.md

 👉 **Your task**: Fix the docker-compose file to ensure a successful deployment.

+**Note**: There might be some other potential issues in your Docker compose file .
+I encountered these during setup, resolved it, and uploaded the fix so others can benefit if they face the same problem.

 ---

 ## 🔹 Step 1: Connect to App Server 2